-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Governance & Nominating Committee - (4) The information is not within the knowledge of the Management of the Company and has been furnished by the respective nominees. - (5) The number of Common Shares beneficially owned, or controlled or directed, directly or indirectly by the above nominees for directors, is based on the information obtained from The System for Electronic Disclosure by Insiders ("SEDI").
+- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Governance & Nominating Committee - (4) The information is not within the knowledge of the Company and has been furnished by the respective nominees. - (5) The number of Common Shares beneficially owned, or controlled or directed, directly or indirectly by the above nominees for directors, is not within the knowledge of the Company and is based on the information obtained from The System for Electronic Disclosure by Insiders (also known as "SEDI"). - (6) 602,500 Common Shares are held directly by Ronald Andrews, and 30,000 Common Shares are held by West Wind Property Inc., a private company controlled or directed by Ronald Andrews. - (7) 27,510 Common Shares are held directly by David Wolfin, and 3,575,800 Common Shares, 898 Common Shares and 70 Common Shares are held by Intermark Capital Corporation, Frobisher Securities Limited and Peacock Investments Ltd., respectively, each of which is a private company controlled or directed by David Wolfin. - (8) 24,320 Common Shares are held directly by Carolina Ordoñez, and 37,500 Common Shares are held by Sinclair Pacific Investment Inc., a private company controlled or directed by Carolina Ordoñez.